Flaco (owl): Safety concerns and death

-Although Flaco has successfully hunted, living in Central Park has other risks like vehicle traffic and rodenticide.
+Although Flaco successfully hunted, living in Central Park has other risks like vehicular traffic, rodenticide, and window collision.
+In 2021, when another Eurasian eagle-owl escaped from a zoo in Minnesota, it was killed in a road accident two weeks later.
 Rats are plentiful prey, and the prevalent use of rat poison in the city has made poisoning a common cause of death for raptors.
 Another owl, a barred owl known as Barry, was killed in the park in 2021 when she collided with a maintenance vehicle, perhaps affected by the quantity of rat poison inside her.
-Although the Central Park Conservancy, the organization which runs the park, has said it is not currently using rat poison, rodenticide is still in use in the surrounding area.
+The Central Park Conservancy, the organization which runs the park, has said it was not using rat poison, but rodenticide is still in use in the surrounding area.
+Flaco's forays outside the park starting in November 2023 renewed fears of rodenticide and vehicles, both of which are more common in other parts of the city.
+In "What Should Be Done About Flaco, the Eurasian Eagle-Owl Loose in New York?", an article published by National Audubon Society, the author argued for consideration not just for Flaco's well-being, but also that of native species of birds he could eat.
+Another Audubon representative told Slate that there was also a chance for Flaco's celebrity status to have a positive influence on other birds, since he is an example of "charismatic megafauna" which could inspire people to consider other wildlife.